Baloch Students Organization: Rise of nationalism: 1970–1977

-Fragmentation and reunification (1977–2006)
+Fragmentation and reunification: 1977–2006

 After his release from prison Ataullah Mengal went into exile and the remainder of the NAP split into several factions.
 The armed struggle against the Pakistani state was called off, leading the BSO to turn against the NAP.
 In 1978, it even dismissed its chairman Mueem Kahan Baloch on the grounds that he supported the NAP.

-The BSO remained the leading student organisation in Balochistan's campuses, protesting against the Zia ul Haq's dictatorship.
+The BSO remained the leading student organisation in Balochistan's campuses, protesting against Zia-ul-Haq's dictatorship.
 It also denounced the Islamist Afghan resistance against the Soviet troops backed by the United States and Saudi Arabia.
 In 1981, it joined the United Students Movement, an alliance of left-wing ethno-nationalist student groups opposing the Zia regime and the Islami Jamiat-e-Talaba.
 Large numbers of BSO activists were imprisoned during this period, said to be 60% of all prisoners in Balochistan.

-In 1984, the BSO–Awami merged back into the main BSO, following the request of Hameed Baloch, who was given death sentence for an attempted assassination of an Omani colonel.
+In 1984, the BSO – Awami merged back into the main BSO, following the request of Hameed Baloch, who was given death sentence for an attempted assassination of an Omani colonel.
 However, fragmentation of the Baloch political parties gave rise to parallel fragmentation in the BSO as well.
 Some of the groups arising through the fragmentation were: